Student Records and Transcript Requests

 Make a request:

-- Transcripts may be requested by completing and signing a Transcript Request Form.
+- Transcripts may be requested by completing and signing a Records Request Form.

 - Graduating students will receive three official transcripts free with their diploma; additional official transcripts are $2.00 each.